benzookapi/shopify-barebone-app-sample/docs/13-ordermanage.md

 ## External ERP Inventory Synchronization

 When an external ERP, warehouse management system, or other core system is the inventory master, the integration must synchronize changes in both directions.
-A master quantity change should update the matching Shopify inventory item and location, while an order, fulfillment, Admin edit, or another app that changes Shopify inventory should notify the external system.
+A master quantity change should update the matching Shopify inventory item and location, while checkout activity, an Admin edit, or another app that changes Shopify's available quantity should notify the external system.

 ```mermaid
 sequenceDiagram